spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 <aside class="block-torn-paper">

 **Quest: Remove the Professor & the Director:** The Commander thinks he’s found the perfect solution.
 Rather than letting the Director continue their awful broadcasts or allowing the Professor to shut down access to the portal, he wants to end the gladiator program and use the portal for history tourism.
 He’s got a proposal put together but doesn’t dare send it, or someone else will take credit for it.
-If you can remove both the Director and the Professor, however, he can make his pitch to corporate, and expect their backing.
+If you can remove both the Director and the Professor, however, he can make his pitch to Corporate, and expect their backing.
 In return, he will send you back to the past.

 </aside>